vickjoeobi/nrw-html-and-css-2021-spring/lesson7/index.md

 - Note: This is not an empty element.
 It requires a closing tag.

 - Task: Make time for students to try out the introduced tags.
-- Task: Show an image of a contact form, and let students identify tags to be used for creating it.
+- Task: Show this [image](./form-quiz.png) of a contact form, and let students identify tags to be used for creating it.

 ETA: 40 mins